CrowdHailer/cuminjs/README.md

 pass hash with key options and value processess would work with true false as implicitly turned to strings

-invoke with and expose using exec!!
+invoke with and expose using exec!! expose local

+dot function to take multiple structures array, object, syntactic sugar add .dot as method of object object addition through closure

 ### Inspired by